cheomanigua/webdocse/content/docs/golang/structs.md

 # Struct

-Structs lack scoping modifiers such as private, public, or protected that are commonly used in other languAges to control access to their members.
+Structs lack scoping modifiers such as private, public, or protected that are commonly used in other languages to control access to their members.
 Instead, Go uses capitalization to determine scope: types and fields that begin with a capital letter are exported and accessible outside the package, whereas those starting with a lowercase letter are private, accessible only within the package.

 ## Declaration